 The most obvious sign of Sever’s disease is pain or tenderness in one or both heels, usually at the back.
 The pain also might extend to the sides and bottom of the heel, ending near the arch of the foot.

 A child also may have these related problems:

-- discomfort or stiffness in the feet upon awaking
+- Discomfort or stiffness in the feet upon awakening

 Symptoms are usually worse during or after activity and get better with rest.